Metroid Prime (2003)

 Heading up the project was a new team called Retro Studios.
 They hadn’t made a game before.
 They haven’t made too many since, although fate ordained that Metroid Prime 4’s finally landed at their feet.
 But somehow, the guys at Retro managed to take the template laid down by Super Metroid and moulded it into the finest 3D adaptation of a series I can think of.
 Billed as a First-Person Adventure, alls I can say to the guys at Retro is, hats off.

 Their stewardship represented a better leap to 3D than Mario or Metal Gear, it really did.
 As a wide-eyed 11 year old child, I’d have lapped anything they dumped down my neck of course, but magazine shots of the new Metroid game’s first-person view looked great.
-Not everyone agreed of course, some said that the first-person view will make Samus control like a pilchard.
+Not everyone agreed of course, some said that the first-person view would make Samus control like a pilchard.
 And how will she wall jump?
 How do you even implement the Morph Ball?
 Things like that.

 Retro didn’t listen to that malarkey.
 What they did do was put together a game that’s fluid as it is beautiful, a story that’s immersive as it is non-intrusive, areas that are dangerous as they are alluring.
 The music laid down leitmotifs that have become some of the most famous tunes in the series, and the whole game is simply a masterpiece.
-The only conspicuous disadvantage, which canny players can avoid, is that there’s a world-spanning fetch quest right at the end, and if you haven’t been diligent about collecting these items as you progressed naturally through the game, then it’ll bring you to a grinding halt.
+The only conspicuous disadvantage, which canny players can avoid, is that there’s a world-spanning fetch quest right at the end, and if you haven’t been diligent about collecting these items while you naturally progressed through the game, then it’ll bring you to a grinding halt.

 Make no mistake, Metroid Prime can certainly be speedrun and 100% completion in less than 2 hours is still possible.
 You won’t get Samus in her smalls for this unfortunately, just a pretty serious looking face that’s incongruent with her design today (or it would be if you could see her curved bits), but it was our first look at a 3D Samus.